ziphra/long_reads/tools.md

 - `contig_to_ref.bam` and `.bai` if a `ref.fa` is provided
 - `valid_contig.fa` and `.fai
   `

+## Assembly on a specific region
+### retrieve a specific regions out of a bam file
+- `samtools view -b minimap2MD.bam chr11 > in_chr11.bam`
+- `bedtools bamtofastq -i in_chr11.bam -fq chr11.fastq`

+### retrieve ref's specific regions in `.fasta`
+- `samtools faidx ref.fa -r chr11.txt -o ref_chr11.fa`
+with `chr11.txt` a file with regions of interest coordinates formatted as:
+`chr11:from-to`, one per line.

 # Variant calling
 ## SNP calling